 Zinc is another immune-boosting supplement that can help to fight off infections.
 It also has anti-inflammatory properties that can reduce inflammation in the sinuses.
 Eat more nuts, seeds, and legumes or take zinc supplements to increase your zinc intake.

-Consider a nice warm bath to get some immediate relief from a sinus infection.
+Consider a nice warm bath to immediately relieve a sinus infection.
 Add a cup of baking soda or Epsom salt and a few drops of eucalyptus essential oil if you have it on hand.
 If you close the bathroom door and fill the tub using the shower head (using hot water), you will fill the bathroom with steam.
 The steam can help your sinuses to drain while you take your bath.

 When dealing with a sinus infection, it's important to consider your diet.
 Here are some tips to keep in mind: